 While it’s easy to identify the opportunity, it can be harder to seize upon it.
 The last decade has seen huge shifts in technology, social interaction, politics and economics and there’s no reason to think that this will stop in the foreseeable future.
 The modern CFO needs a breadth of experience to take on the role, but what do those looking to move into the role do to create cross-departmental value and prepare them for the responsibilities?

 Build a broad foundation of finance experience

-As the breadth of the role increases, it’s critical that future CFOs can ask the right questions across the organisation; a skill that comes from experience across multiple roles.
-For example, while merger and acquisition activity creates specific technical finance experience in structuring deals, it also helps develop wider skills in change and project management.
+CFOs often need to ask the right questions across the organisation, which means understanding and having experience company-wide.
+No process, even technical ones like legal or finance, happen in a vacuum; they affect staff, procedure, process and day-to-day work, meaning that skills in project and people management are key.
 Of course, that’s not to say that financial experience isn’t essential; almost half of today’s CFOs have had six or more finance roles during their career, 80% have had a finance role in more than one organisation and almost three-quarters have finance experience in more than one industry.